Appeal to your representative Senators!

 http://www.nytimes.com/2013/04/19/opinion/a-toothless-law-on-toxic-chemicals.html?_r=1&

-Why to Avoid Lawn and other Untested Synthetic Pesticides in the marketplace:
+Why to Avoid Lawn/Garden and other Untested Synthetic Pesticides:

 The Natural Resources Defense Council's most recent findings that we have been using over 10,000 toxic pesticides that have not been tested or have been under-tested: